 On Heartguard or another Heartworm prevention ( See story below ),

 and On Flea Meds.
 (The vets are saying this winter was so mild that we still have fleas!)

 Chi-Chi was taken in by CARE after his owner had passed away.
 At his initial vet visit he tested a strong positive for Heartworms.
 Untreated this condition will kill a dog.
 His treatment has begun at Franklin Animal Clinic and all is going. well He will be in good shape in 2.5 - 3 months.
 BUT it is hard on the dog to go thru this treatment and the treatment is extremely expensive.
 Any donations toward Chi-Chi's care are extremely appreciated as we work to get this little guy back to health.

 Heartworms is a highly preventable condition with an inexpensive (only ~$6) monthly pill.
 It is transmitted by an infected mosquito (lots of those in Indiana) and the worms grow and work their way thru the bloodstream and to the heart.
 There they "gather" and will finally damage the heart and can be fatal.
 Once infection occurs the treatment is extremely expensive and not always effective.
 Please keep your animals up to date on their shots and preventative medications!

 Throughout the year, CARE often comes upon special cases .
 These are situations where an animal has had a particularly tough life, and is in need of special care.
 These are also cases where we often need a little extra help to make life a little better for these poor dogs and cats.
 Please check out their stories.

-We hold clinics the second Tuesday of every month!
+We hold clinics the FIRST Tuesday of every month!